 Teenager David Clemens develops a hysterical fear that he will die if he comes into physical contact with another person.
 Perturbed, David's overbearing mother places him in a home for mentally disturbed young people.

 The emotional story of a young man in a mental institution for teens who begins to understand his psychosis in the environment of others with mental and emotional problems.
-He finds intimacy with Lisa, a young woman suffering from schizophrenia.Written by
+He finds intimacy with Lisa, a young woman suffering from dissociative identity disorder.Written by

 joe robertson <firstname.lastname@example.org>

 19 of 25 people found this review helpful.

 Was this review helpful to you?